biglovisa/creact/README.md

                                        \
                                       Skills * n
 ```
-For additioanl context, in the above diagram when the user selects a value to filter by in the `SelectFilter` component, the `handleFilter` property is invoked which sends a message up to the `body` component, which in turn re-renders the list of visible skills.
+For additional context, in the above diagram when the user selects a value to filter by in the `SelectFilter` component, the `handleFilter` property is invoked which sends a message up to the `body` component.
+This message then changes the state of our `body` component which in turn re-renders the list of visible skills.

 Let's pass in the value of the select input from the `SelectFilter` to the `Body`, which we get from the event object.
 ```